fiskaltrust/interface-doc/doc/general/migration/middleware-2.0.md

 # PosCreators

+To ensure a successful switch to the new launcher version, there is a prerequisite.
+The prerequisite is to have  installed locally the .net 6 framework https://dotnet.microsoft.com/en-us/download/dotnet/6.0

 # PosDealers

-To be able to use the launcher 2.0, there is a prerequisite.
-The prerequisite is to have  installed locally the .net 6 framework https://dotnet.microsoft.com/en-us/download/dotnet/6.0

 Launcher 2.0 quick start guide